pransil/claude-code-automation-framework/README.md

 This framework enables Claude Code to systematically build high-quality applications from initial concept to deployment.
 It provides templates, workflows, and automation for web apps, APIs, CLI tools, ML systems, trading dashboards, and more.

+This is still very early and I am making frequent changes, improving the flow and ease of use.
+I hope to iterate rapidly for a while so check back every so often to see if there are significant improvements.

 ## 🎯 **What This Framework Does**

 ### **For Claude Code**